 Breast Augmentation surgery is for someone who wishes to change or enhance the size of small or asymmetrical breasts caused by pregnancy, weight loss, or genetics.

-The board certified plastic surgeons at Arkansas Plastic Surgery in Little Rock, Arkansas are very skilled in creating beautiful, natural-looking breasts, whether you desire a subtle enhancement or a more dramatic augmentation of your breasts.
-They have extensive training and experience and can help you achieve the look you desire.
+The board certified plastic surgeon at Arkansas Plastic Surgery in Little Rock, Arkansas is very skilled in creating beautiful, natural-looking breasts, whether you desire a subtle enhancement or a more dramatic augmentation of your breasts.
+He has extensive training and experience and can help you achieve the look you desire.

 will speak with you in great detail at your initial consultation about your goals and your options for breast augmentation.

 There are two main types of breast implants—silicone and saline.
 They will also present you with options for type, size, shape, profile, and texture to help you to achieve the results you want.

 Implant type and size will be determined not just by your desired increase in size, but on your breast anatomy, skin elasticity, and body type.
 Bringing in photographs from a magazine or the internet of your desired size can be helpful during your consultation.
 We also have implants available that you can try on during your appointment to help you determine the size you’re looking for.

 The Breast Augmentation Procedure

 Incisions are made in inconspicuous areas to minimize visible scarring.
 These incisions are very small and can be placed under the breast, under the nipple areola, or in the underarm area.

 The incision placement and whether the implant should be placed under or over the muscle will be discussed with your surgeon during your consultation.
 During your breast augmentation surgery, you will be asleep under general anesthesia for your comfort and safety.
 This one hour surgery is performed as an outpatient procedure and can be combined with other procedures.